freya022/BotCommands-Wiki/docs/using-botcommands/ratelimit.md

     When making a custom rate limiter, you can delegate one of the default implementations to avoid reimplementing existing behavior.

+You can also use [`BucketKeySupplier`](https://docs.bc.freya02.dev/-bot-commands/io.github.freya022.botcommands.api.commands.ratelimit.bucket/-bucket-key-supplier/index.html) to help you define functions returning a bucket key (an identifier basically), based on the execution context.

 ### Registering the rate limiter
 You can now register using [`RateLimitManager#rateLimit(String, RateLimiter)`](https://docs.bc.freya02.dev/-bot-commands/io.github.freya022.botcommands.api.commands.ratelimit.declaration/-rate-limit-manager/rate-limit.html), the `group` (name of the rate limiter) must be unique.